 The Center for Careers in Teaching provides up-to-date, accurate information to students planning to become elementary, middle school, high school and/or special education teachers.
-Undergraduate students are encouraged to come to the center for early academic advising and counseling to best prepare for the credential programs at Cal State Fullerton.
+Undergraduate students are encouraged to go to the center for early academic advising and counseling to best prepare for the credential programs at Cal State Fullerton.
 The Center for Careers in Teaching provides informative seminars throughout the semester where students learn about the various credential program requirements and how to efficiently blend requirements for General Education, a major and credential program prerequisites.
-These seminars and the other services provided by the center, including evaluation of transcripts for the Multiple Subject Matter Preparation Program, are geared toward the undergraduate planning to enter the teaching profession.
+These seminars and the other services provided by the center are geared toward the undergraduate who is planning to enter the teaching profession.

 The Center for Careers in Teaching also works with local community colleges to facilitate the transition of transfer students who are planning to become teachers.
 The center's staff members meet with community college counselors to develop specific transfer plans for prospective teachers and are available to give classroom presentations upon request.
 Transfer students are encouraged to attend a seminar at the Cal State Fullerton campus even while attending the community college.
-See the Center for Careers in Teaching website for the current seminar schedule.
+See the Center for Careers in Teaching website at www.fullerton.edu/cct for the current seminar schedule.